Documentation Index

 Error responses

-When a rate limit is exceeded, the API returns429 Too Many Requests with a JSON body:
+When a rate limit is exceeded, the API returns 429 Too Many Requests with a JSON body:

-Retry-After header is also set, indicating how many seconds to wait before retrying.
+The Retry-After header is also set, indicating how many seconds to wait before retrying.

 Possible rate-limit errors